 The IRS and state tax agencies have implemented policies to protect you from fraud.
 Many agencies have changed their approval process in order to prevent those trying to steal your refund from succeeding.
-As a result, some refunds may be issued later than in past years.
+As a result, some refunds may be issued later than others.

 Refunds are not controlled by TaxAct, so you can still complete and file your return as usual.
 This will help you be at the head of the line once the issuing agency is ready to send refunds.